jakewalker56/AudioAIExplainer/README.md

 Recording stereo audio requires multiple microphones with a known spatial relationship (aka a "microphone array"), and most consumer recording devices (e.g. phones) come with a mic array of between 2-8 mics.
 [TODO: verify this is correct] For simplicity, we will mostly talk about mono channel audio going forward, but in principle most approaches, techniques, and concerns generalize to multichannel audio.

+### Directional Beamforming

+Directional beamforming is a processing technique that allows an audio signal recorded on two or more mics to be decomposed based on the direction the sound came from.
+Essentially this relies on the fact that the delay between when mic 1 and mic 2 hear the same sound is a function of the angle of the sound source relative to the microphones and the distance of the mics from each other.
+For only two microphones a known distance apart, a given audio delay is enough to specify a parabolic cone [TODO: name for this?] along which the sound must have originated; by adding a third mic you can in theory specify a specific point (including distance) of the orignal audio source (so long as that point is not co-planar with the 3 mics).

+In practice what this means is that you can take audio recorded on a microphone array with known dimensions and filter it (i.e. delay one and add them together) so that sounds not coming from one particular direction cancel each other out, leaving you only the sounds coming from a particular direction.
+This is useful when you want to do things like "record audio coming from right in front of a camera while supressing any audio coming from the ambient environment," or "separate speech coming from one speaker from speech coming from a second speaker," both of which are potentially relevant for audio AI models.
+[Aside] In the context of this document, we mention this mostly to make the point that it is possible in some contexts to isolate different information streams within the same audio recording.
+This opens up some possibilities for novel audio tokenization / preprocessing that could improve model performance that are discussed below [/Aside]

 ## How is audio digitally represented?

 Audio is a continuous analog signal, which cannot be represented directly in a computer.
 Instead, computers operate on digital approximations of those signals - for example, images are typically represented as arrays of pixels with discrete rgb values between 0 and 255.
 Simillarly, audio is represented a sequence of amplitude values ("samples") that correspond to the value of the sound pressure wave at a given point in time (the "audio waveform").
 These samples always occur at a constant rate (called the "sample rate") within a given audio file, meaning the time interval between any two consecutive samples is the same.
 The sample rate is measured in Hertz (samples per second).
 For example, if you have a sample rate of 200 Hz, that would mean you store 200 pressure values per second.
 When audio is analyzed or played back on a speaker, you can generally think of it as interpolating between these discrete points - for example, a speaker that needs to output pressure A at t = 0 and pressure B at t = 1 will try to linearly transition from A to B over that timespan.